- If you are teaching on modules starting in 2019-20, the instructions below will walk you through how to set these up.

 Step 1: Log in to Moodle Modules (https://intranet.yorksj.ac.uk/moodlemodules2019-20/) with your YSJ username and password.

 Step 2: On the All Modules page (found on the top menu bar next to My Modules) you’ll find a long list of modules.
 Either scroll down the page, or use Ctrl+F on your keyboard to quickly find the module code you need to activate.
 Once you’ve located the module, click on the module code to get to the next screen.

 Step 3: Activate the module in Moodle by:

-- clicking on Select by the course type you wish to activate.
-You can use the Course Type descriptions to guide your decision.
+- clicking on Select by the course type you wish to activate and then Update details when you are happy with the choice you have made You can use the Course Type descriptions to guide your decision.
 If in doubt about the type of course you want in Moodle, contact the TEL team.

 - adding yourself to a module by clicking Add Tutor in the Tutors field – DO NOT add administrative staff to the list of tutors.
 They have a different way of accessing modules in Moodle.

 If you can’t find your module in the list, the Add Module page lets you add a module code to the list of modules which requires a space in Moodle.
 Only official credit bearing module codes will lead to courses automatically being generated in Moodle.

 It’s really that simple.
 This gives us the information needed to automatically create new courses in Moodle and to ensure that all your students are enrolled on them, ready for the 2019/20 academic year.